Here are some tips you may find useful to know before embarking on your journey to Rarotonga.

 Sunscreen/After Sun/Mosquito Repellent – All are quite expensive to buy here and it is recommended that you bring these with you when you come over.

 Swimming – It pays to bring your own reef shoes.
 This will protect feet from sharp coral and the occasional stonefish lurking about!

-Money - Most places take credit cards but smaller places like cash.
-ATM's can be found in various places around the island and the closest one to Castaway Resort is about 20 minutes walking distance.
+Money - Most places take credit cards but smaller places and roadside stalls like cash.
+ATM's can be found in various places around the island and the closest one to Castaway Resort is about 5 minutes walking distance.

 Food/Drink – Supermarket food in Raro is not cheap as much is imported so be sure to pack your favourite food/drink/condiments for a decent amount of money saving while on your trip!

 Saturday/Sunday – Avarua (main town centre) shuts down at 2pm on Saturday and doesn't open again until Monday.
 PLEASE NOTE: Most places on the island will be shut on Sundays as it is customary in Rarotonga to keep Sundays as a day of rest.

 Saturday Morning Markets – Fresh produce, local food, local arts and crafts and cultural entertainment all in the one place!
 It is a great place to stock up on all your fresh fruit and veges and even try some of the local dishes.